DIAGNijmegen/website-content/content/pages/vacancies/postdoctoral-researcher-deep-learning.md

 picture: vacancies/vacancy_postdoc.png
 people: Francesco Ciompi, Jeroen van der Laak, Esther Lips, Jelle Wesseling
 template: vacancy-single
 description: The Computational Pathology Group of the Radboud University Medical Center, Nijmegen, The Netherlands, is seeking a Postdoctoral researcher with experience in development of deep learning models.
+This is an excellent opportunity to develop cutting-edge deep learning technology to have an impact on breast cancer research and personalized cancer treatment.

 ## Job description